Last reviewed: 6 April 2026

 What to Do if You Face Problems

-Remember: tenants in England have strong legal protections.
+Tenants in England have never had stronger legal protections.
 The key is knowing what they are and being prepared to enforce them.

 Related Guides